Master of Science (MS) in Finance

 The CFA Institute has welcomed Webster University Vienna in their University Recognition Program.
 The Master of Science in Finance program has been acknowledged as incorporating at least 70 percent of the Chartered Financial Analyst® (CFA®) Program Candidate Body of Knowledge.
 Also a limited number of Webster University’s students are eligible for scholarships for the CFA® program.

-- The Institute of Chartered Accountants in England and Wales (ICAEW) has recognized as a Partner in Learning where students benefit from credits for prior learning for modules when becoming an ICAEW chartered accountant.
+- The Institute of Chartered Accountants in England and Wales (ICAEW) has recognized Webster University Vienna, as a Partner in Learning.

 Webster University Vienna has also additional partnerships to support their students to achieve their goals and take their career to the next level:

-- Kaplan Schweser and Webster University Vienna have a partnership to include their industry leading knowledge and materials to prepare our students for the CFA® exam.
+- In partnership with Kaplan Schweser, Webster University Vienna has agreed to include Kaplan Schweser's industry leading knowledge and materials in order to prepare students for the CFA® exam.

 - The Bloomberg Institute offers the BAT test which top employers in Investment Banking, Sales & Trading, Asset Management, Insurance, Financial Sales, and Consulting to find best-fit talent.
 Webster University Vienna student can take the test twice a year at our campus so that our graduates get access to these career opportunities.